National Merit Scholarship

 Children of full-time Christian school K-12 employees may be awarded a discount.
-The child must be a full-time student, enrolled in a minimum of 12 hours, and the parent must provide a letter from the administrator of the school stating that they are a full-time employee.
+The parent must provide a letter from the administrator of the school stating that they are a full-time employee.
 A length of full-time service of at least one year is required.
 The school must be affiliated with the churches of Christ, a member of the National Christian School Association (NCSA) and must teach students through grade 12.
 Award amount: 25% tuition.
 This discount may be combined with an academic scholarship though it may not exceed full tuition.

 Tuition Exchange Discounts